Creating a Community of Possibilities.

 - More than 3,000 people received emergency shelter.

-- Nearly 1,000 people were assisted by disaster services in response to emergencies, such as a fire or flood.
+- Nearly 1,000 people were assisted by disaster relief services in response to local emergencies.

 - Nearly 110,000 individuals in our 40-town region were connected to information and referrals through